Food Label Claims

 Many chicken companies make the claim “RAISED WITHOUT ADDED HORMONES!” or “NO STEROIDS” on their chicken packages.
-More than 75% of consumers think there are added hormones or steroids present in most chicken meat—but the use of hormones and steroids in poultry was banned by the USDA in the 1950s.
+More than 75% of consumers think there are added hormones or steroids present in most chicken meat—but the use of hormones and steroids in poultry and pork was banned by the USDA in the 1950s.
 That is why we never have—and never will—add this claim on our packages, and why you might ask yourself why a company would add this misleading claim to theirs.

 CLAIM TO IGNORE: “FRESH”